THE FOUR VALLEYS, AN OVERVIEW

 This plane requireth pure affection and the bright stream of fellowship.
 In telling of these companions of the Cave He saith: “They speak not till He hath spoken; and they do His bidding.”

-From the outset, are not the words "love" and "Attracting One" suggesting a solution to the enigma, that the magnet of this Valley is fervent love?
+From the outset, do not the words "love" and "Attracting One" suggest a solution to the enigma—that the magnet of this Valley is fervent love?
 If so, what kind of love?

 "to them beauty’s bower differeth not from the field of a battle fought in the cause of the Beloved"